 - Package Adjustment – this field replaces the pricing information of an item and is simply a method of increasing or decreasing the price of the grouped parts.

 - Once the adjustment is entered, you’ll notice that the Package Price now reflects the $195 sales price.
-This is calculated by taking the total of all accessories minus the adjustment.
+This price is calculated by taking the total of all accessories minus the adjustment.

 - Marking an item as a Package will cause the name of the item to be shown in purple on the item list.